 I found it's advisable to revise sound combinations and digraphs every fortnight or so.

 I was surprised when assessing a Year 3 class at the beginning of the school year how many of them had forgotten their sound combinations during the Christmas holidays.
 This can greatly affect reading fluency and therefore comprehension.

 It usually takes less than two minutes to go through the lot once they're known.

 How to make it fun

-I begin by laying out three letters close to each other in a row, (each the correct way up for the child.)
+Lay out three known digraphs close to each other in a row, (each the correct way up for the child.)

-1. I call out a sound (say m) and both players attempt to snap the sound before the other player.
+1. Call out a sound (say ch) and both players attempt to snap the sound before the other player.

-2. I call out a different sound (say d) and both players attempt to snap the new sound before the other player.
+2. Call out a different sound (say er) and both players attempt to snap the new sound before the other player.